ashbb/first_step_on_ruby_metaprogramming/md/seeingMetaclassesClearly.md

 What On Earth Are Metaclasses?
 ------------------------------

-The term metaclass is supposed mean Åga class which defines classes.Åh This definition doesn't really work with Ruby, though, since Åga class which defines a classÅh is simply: a Class.
+The term metaclass is supposed mean "a class which defines classes."
+This definition doesn't really work with Ruby, though, since "a class which defines a class" is simply: a Class.

 Look at how you can add a method in the Class class and then use it in class definitions.